Hans Peter Luhn

-Hans Peter Luhn (July 1, 1896 - August 19, 1964) was a German-American researcher in the field of computer science and Library & Information Science for IBM, and creator of the Luhn algorithm, Key Word in Context (KWIC) indexing, and selective dissemination of information (SDI).
+Hans Peter Luhn (July 1, 1896 - August 19, 1964) was a German-American researcher in the field of computer science and Library & Information Science for IBM.

+Awarded over 80 patents, he created one of the earliest practical hash functions in the 1950s, and was creator of the Luhn algorithm, Key Word in Context (KWIC) indexing, and selective dissemination of information (SDI).
 His inventions have found applications in diverse areas like computer science, the textile industry, linguistics, and information science.
-He was awarded over 80 patents.

-He created one of the earliest practical hash functions in the 1950s.

 Early life and education

 Luhn was born in Barmen, Germany (now part of Wuppertal) on July 1, 1896.
 After he completed secondary school, Luhn moved to Switzerland to learn the printing trade so he could join the family business.
 His career in printing was halted by his service as a communications officer in the German Army during World War I.